MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring.md

 ## Instances filtering

-At this optionally step, you can configure the filtering options:
+At this optional step, you can configure the filtering options:

 - Exclude - select this option to specify instances that shouldn't be discovered.